auth0/auth0-servlet/README.md

 ## Learn how to use it

-[Please read this tutorial](https://docs.auth0.com/server-platforms/java) to learn how to use this SDK.
+[Please read this tutorial](https://docs.auth0.com/server-platforms/java-servlet) to learn how to use this SDK.

+You may also find our Sample projects the easiest way to learn simply by installing and running, then inspecting the samples code.

 ## Extensibility points

+### Auth0Config

+Please take a look at the sample that accompanies this library for an easy seed project to see this working.

+Essentially, `src/main/webapp/WEB-INF/web.xml` is where all the configuration is added.

+Here is a breakdown of attributes and what they do:

+`auth0.domain` - This is your auth0 domain (tenant you have created when registering with auth0 - account name)

+`auth0.clientId` - This is the client id of your auth0 application (see Settings page on auth0 dashboard)

+`auth0.clientSecret` - This is the client secret of your auth0 application (see Settings page on auth0 dashboard)

+`auth0.onLogoutRedirectTo` - This is the page / view that users of your site are redirected to on logout.
+Should start with `/`

+## Extension Points in Library

+Most of the library can be extended, overridden or altered according to need.
+It is designed to provide a base library framework but it easy to replace, extend or modify any of the existing classes to customise according to need.

-### Auth0 Servlet Callback
+### Auth0CallbackHandler

+Designed to be very flexible, the existing implementation may be enough in most cases.
+However, it is easy to inherit the default implementation and override any super class methods accordingly.
+The CallbackHandler - expects to receive an authorization code - using OIDC / Oauth2 Authorization Code Grant Flow.

+List of functions available for override:

 #### protected void onSuccess(HttpServletRequest req, HttpServletResponse resp)

 Here you can configure what to do after successful authentication.
-By default, it redirects to the URL configured in the `web.xml`

 ####  protected void onFailure(HttpServletRequest req, HttpServletResponse resp, Exception ex)

 Here you can configure what to do after failure authentication.
-By default, it redirects to the URL configured in the `web.xml`

-#### protected void store(Tokens tokens, Auth0User user, HttpServletRequest req)
+####  protected void store(final Credentials tokens, final Auth0User user, final HttpServletRequest req)

 Here you can configure where to store the Tokens and the User.
-By default, they're stored in the `Session` in the `tokens` and `user` fields
+By default, they're stored in the `Session` in the `tokens` and `auth0User` fields

+#### protected boolean isValidState(final HttpServletRequest req)

+By default, this library expects a Nonce value in the state query param as follows `state=nonce=B4AD596E418F7CE02A703B42F60BAD8F` where `xyz` is a randomly generated UUID.

+The NonceFactory can be used to generate such a nonce value.
+State may be needed to hold other attribute values hence why it has its own keyed value of `nonce=B4AD596E418F7CE02A703B42F60BAD8F`.
+For instance in SSO you may need an `externalCallbackUrl` which also needs to be stored down in the state param - `state=nonce=B4AD596E418F7CE02A703B42F60BAD8F&externalCallbackUrl=http://localhost:3099/callback`

 ### Auth0 Filter

-#### protected Tokens loadTokens(ServletRequest req, ServletResponse resp)

-You can specify where to get the tokens from.
-If you changed where they're saved in the Callback, then you should change it here.
-Now, they're saved in the `tokens` field of the `Session`

-#### protected Auth0User loadUser(ServletRequest req)

-You can specify where to get the User from.
-If you changed where they're saved in the Callback, then you should change it here.
-Now, they're saved in the `user` field of the `Session`

-#### protected void onSuccess(ServletRequest req, ServletResponse resp, FilterChain next, Auth0User user)

-By default, on success we wrap the `Request` with the `Auth0Request` so that we change the `UserPrincipal` to be a `Auth0User`.
-You can of course change that here.

-#### protected void onReject(ServletRequest req, ServletResponse resp, FilterChain next, Auth0User user)

-By default, on we redirect to the URL configured in the `web.xml`.
-You can override this and change that.
+Customise according to need.
+Default behaviour is to test for presence of `Auth0User` and `Tokens` acquired after authentication callback.
+And to parse and verify the validity (including expiration) of the associated JWT id_token.

 ## Issue Reporting